1989 Iranian supreme leader election: Analysis

 Khamenei himself opposed the motion, stating "I support shuray-e rahbari [leadership council], according to the Constitution, and am opposed to rahbari-ye fardi [individual leadership].
 How can I be a candidate?".
 He was responded to by Rafsanjani, "rahbari-ye fardi has become the law (qanun shode).
 There is no alternative."
 The video shows Khamenei leaving the podium, after saying "on this issue ... well, I am against it anyway", then Rafsanjani announces "Those in favor, stand up!" and an overwhelming majority stand while shouting 'God is great'.

-The third part of the documentary Narrative of the Leadership which in February 2019 revealed that Khamenei had been temporarily elected to act as the Supreme Leader, until constitutional amendments were approved by the constitutional referendum.
-The assembly later reconfirmed its decision in July 1989, appointing him as the Supreme Leader.
+In February 2019, the third part of the documentary Narrative of the Leadership revealed that Khamenei had been temporarily elected to act as Supreme Leader until constitutional amendments were approved by the constitutional referendum.
+The Assembly of Experts had later reconfirmed its decision in August 1989, appointing him to be the permanent supreme leader.